Looking for Professional Indemnity tailored towards consultants?

 - What are the Common Features of Professional Indemnity Insurance?

-Professional indemnity insurance is not necessary for many professions, however, individuals in certain industries should definitely consider holding it.
-Historically, mostly those in the medical, legal and accounting fields have held this form of insurance.
-However, even if this sort of cover isn’t mandatory, it can still provide much needed financial protection for a range of professions.
+Professional indemnity insurance is not compulsory for many professions, however, individuals in certain industries should definitely consider holding it.
 These include:

 - Management consultants